hermetique/edsger/README.md

 a b expr c d expr , == a b expr c d expr "," 70 binop
 ```

-This is really repetitive, but if we could eta-reduce each definition, writing things like
+This is really repetitive, but if we tried to eta-reduce each definition, writing things like
 ```haskell
 + == "+" 60 binop
 ```